davep/unbored/README.md

 - [ ] Allow for rearranging items in the list.
 - [ ] Tidy up the small issues with how the filters appear.
+- [ ] Add support for links when they're associated with an activity.

 [//]: # (README.md ends here)